 Jennifer Bonnell is an Associate Professor in the Department of History at York University, where she teaches courses in Canadian, environmental and public history.
-She is the author of Reclaiming the Don: An Environmental History of Toronto’s Don River Valley (University of Toronto Press, 2014) and the editor, with Marcel Fortin, of Historical GIS Research in Canada (University of Calgary Press, 2014).
-Her current research includes an environmental history of beekeeping and environmental change in the Great Lakes Region; and a history of human relationships with wildlife in British Columbia.
+She is the author of Stewards of Splendour: A History of Wildlife and People in British Columbia (RBCM, forthcoming 2023) and Reclaiming the Don: An Environmental History of Toronto’s Don River Valley (UTP, 2014).
+She is currently working on a book on the history of beekeeping and environmental change in the Great Lakes Region.

 “Reclaiming the Don shows how this unruly valley, but paradoxical sliver of paradise, has been geographically and culturally central to the history of Toronto.
 In these pages nature and the city become tangled up together as Toronto and the Don define one another across two centuries.”
 Read more